 The Capicu logo transports you into the atmosphere of Latin traditions, delicious cuisine, and the excitement of sports matches.
 The design carries the spirit of Puerto Rico without excess or pretense.
 It’s lively, vibrant, and welcoming.

 The domino tile is crafted precisely, slightly leaning to the right, and features a single dot.
 Its rounded edges make it feel dynamic and engaging.
-It is painted in the Puerto Rican flag colors: a blue triangle with a white star and red-and-white stripes.
+It is painted in the colors of the Puerto Rican flag: a blue triangle with a white star and red-and-white stripes.
 The design represents both the domino game and the country’s heritage.

 Below the main name, the words “Latin Cuisine & Sports Bar” are written in red, using a handwritten-style font.
 The text is light and elegant, with a slight tilt, giving it a warm and personal touch.
 Two blue stars on either side of the phrase balance the composition.
-The red color was chosen intentionally to create contrast and evoke Latin American culture’s passion, energy, and bold flavors.
+The red color was chosen intentionally to create contrast and evoke the passion, energy, and bold flavors of Latin American culture.